On localizations of quasi-simple groups with given countable center: Abstract

 \section{Abstract}

-A group homomorphism $i: H \to G$ is a {\it localization} of $H$, if for every homomorphism $\va: H\to G$ there exists a unique endomorphism $\psi: G\to G$, such that $i \psi=\va$ (maps are acting on the right).
-Göbel and Trlifaj asked in \cite[Problem 30.4(4), p.
+A group homomorphism $i: H \to G$ is a {\it localization} of $H$, if for every homomorphismn $\va: H\to G$ there exists a unique endomorphism $\psi: G\to G$ such that $i \psi=\va$ (maps are acting on the right).
+G\"obel and Trlifaj asked in \cite[Problem 30.4(4), p.
 831]{GT12} which abelian groups are centers of localizations of simple groups.
 Approaching this question we show that every countable abelian group is indeed the center of some localization of a quasi-simple group, i.e. a central extension of a simple group.
-The proof uses Obraztsov and Ol'shanskii's construction of infinite simple groups with a special subgroup lattice and also extensions of results on localizations of finite simple groups by the second author and Scherer, Thévenaz and Viruel.
+The proof uses Obraztsov and Ol'shanskii's construction of infinite simple groups with a special subgroup lattice and also extensions of results on localizations of finite simple groups by the second author and Scherer, Th\'evenaz and Viruel.